craigahobbs/python-template/README.md

 ## Usage

-To generate a new Python package project, render it using template-specialize:
+To generate a new Python package project, clone this repository and render the template directory using template-specialize:

 ```
 template-specialize python-package-template/template/ my-package/ \